containers/podman/docs/source/markdown/podman-network-create.1.md

 #### **--internal**

-Restrict external access of this network.
-Note when using this option, the dnsname plugin is automatically disabled.
+Restrict external access of this network when using a `bridge` network.
+Note when using the CNI backend DNS will be automatically disabled, see **--disable-dns**.

+When using the `macvlan` or `ipvlan` driver with this option no default route will be added to the container.
+Because it bypasses the host network stack no additional restrictions can be set by podman and if a privileged container is run it can set a default route themselves.
+If this is a concern then the container connections should be blocked on your actual network gateway.

 #### **--ip-range**=*range*